 Address: 2/F, City Hall, 5-7 Edinburgh Place, Central.
 Open: Monday – Saturday 11:00am – 3:00pm.
 Sunday’s 9am – 3:00pm and 5:30pm – 11:00pm (dinner)

 Located on the second floor of City Hall in spacious dining hall with grand chandeliers overhead is City Hall Maxim’s Palace.
 People love to hate this place, some say it’s mass produced dim sum only for foreigners, however on any given day there is a loyal group of locals and the food served is consistently good.
-I feel it’s tall poppy syndrome.
+I feel it’s tall poppy syndrome and Maxim’s is a nice gentle introduction to the art of Yum Cha.

 One of the last restaurants that offer dim sum from traditional push cart trolleys with signage displayed in both Chinese and English, some come with digital screens showing what they are carrying.
 Try their turnip cakes, cheung fun (rice noodle roll) sticky rice and sweet treats like mango pudding, custard sesame balls and egg tart.